antmicro/topwrap/docs/source/examples.md

 :dataflow: ../build/kpm_jsons/data_inout.json
 ```

-This example showcases the usage of an inout port and the way it's represented in the GUI.
+This example showcases the usage of an inout port and how it is represented in the GUI.

 :::{tip}
-An inout port is denoted in the GUI by a green circle without a directional arrow inside.
+An inout port is marked in the GUI by a green circle without a directional arrow inside.
 :::

 The design consists of 3 modules: input buffer `ibuf`, output buffer `obuf`, and bidirectional buffer `iobuf`.
 Their operation can be described as:
 * input buffer is a synchronous D-type flip flop with an asynchronous reset
-* output buffer is a synchronous D-type flip flop with an asynchronous reset and an `output enable`, which sets output to high impedance state (Hi-Z)
+* output buffer is a synchronous D-type flip flop with an asynchronous reset and an `output enable`, which sets the output to a high impedance state (Hi-Z)
 * inout buffer instantiates 1 input and 1 output buffer.
 Input of the `ibuf` and output of the `obuf` are connected with an inout wire (port).

 ### Usage

-**Enter the example's directory**
+**Switch to the subdirectory with the example**
 ```bash
 cd examples/inout
 ```

-:::{admonition} Install required dependencies
+:::{admonition} To install the required dependencies
 :class: note

 ```bash